Why does my medicine cost more this month?

 Here’s what you can ask your doctor about:

-1. Instead of ordering a 90-day supply, can you order a 30-day supply instead?
+1. Instead of ordering enough for 90 days, can you order a 30-day supply?

 The price of the medicine might go down in a month or two.
 Then you can go back to purchasing a larger supply.
 However, don’t skip months or days to save money.